The List: Cluep wins with emotion

 Here, we look at how mobile ad tech company Cluep has grown from a two-person start-up to 21, working with global brands like Coca-Cola, McDonald’s and Wendy’s.

-Pictured, left to right: Karan Walia, (co-founder and CEO), Anton Mamonov (co-founder and CTO) and Cluep’s first employee Sobi Walia (head of ad operations) when the team was working on its first client in 2014.
+Pictured, left to right: Karan Walia, (co-founder and CEO), Anton Mamonov (co-founder and CTO) and Cluep’s first employee Sobi Walia (co-founder and head of ad operations) when the team was working on its first client in 2014.

 Cluep is a mobile ad platform that has built its business model on connecting with people when they’re having all the feels.
 The company’s platform targets social media users based on what they share, where they’ve been and how they feel.

-Founded in 2012 by the then 21-year-old Karan Walia and 16-year-old Anton Mamonov, the company’s revenue grew by three times from 2015 to 2016, and has now run over 300 campaigns with 120 brands, including Coca-Cola, McDonald’s and Wendy’s.
+Founded in 2012 by the then 21-year-old Karan Walia, 16-year-old Anton Mamonov and and 17-year-old Sobi Walia, the company’s revenue grew by three times from 2015 to 2016, and has now run over 300 campaigns with 120 brands, including Coca-Cola, McDonald’s and Wendy’s.

 Cluep offers real-time targeted ad units based on eight different feelings (happy, loved, excited, hopeful, scared, sad, horrible and angry) through Cluep Posts; the images that people are posting for Cluep Pics; and the places that people have visited with Cluep Places.